 “When I saw the vacancy for a volunteer, I thought, this is something I can do,” Neering told VEGA Program Manager Laura Alexander during a program visit to Ghana in July 2017.
 “If I can be paid, great, but if I’m a volunteer, it’s also fine, because for me, it’s about being in the field with farmers, doing the work.”

 IFSSP, which runs from May 2016 to September 2018, is supported through a Program Development Project (PDP) grant under Volunteers for Economic Growth Alliance (VEGA)’s Special Program Support Project (SPSP).
-More information about the program can be found here.

 Over the course of the project, IESC will send 60 F2F volunteers to work with small organizations and stakeholders across the Ghanaian government, including the Ghana Ministry of Food and Agriculture, the Ghana Export Promotion Authority (GEPA) and PPRSD.
 Volunteer experts on the project have already accomplished assessments of the mango and chili value chains, provided agricultural best practices training and assisted small businesses in improving record keeping methods.